tedstreete/opi-api/storage/v1alpha1/autogen.md

 <a name="opi_api-storage-v1-NVMfRemoteControllerService"></a>

 ### NVMfRemoteControllerService
+Back End (network-facing) APIs.
+NVMe/TCP and NVMe/RoCEv2 protocols are covered by this service.

 | Method Name | Request Type | Response Type | Description |
 | ----------- | ------------ | ------------- | ------------|